 In most cases, bimetals are used as circuit conductors inside thermal relays.
 Bimetal is a material that combines two types of metals with different coefficients of thermal expansion.
 When heat is generated by an electric current, it is biased and deformed due to the difference in thermal expansion coefficients.

-The bimetal inside the thermal relays uses this bias to drive the contact point and output the contact.
+The bimetal inside the thermal relays use this bias to drive the contact point and output the contact.
 Thermal relays are available with different current settings depending on the thickness of the bimetal and other factors.

 When a motor starts, the current is more than twice the rated value.
 Since the bimetal heats up and deforms, there is a delay time until it warms up.
 Due to this delay time, they do not react to the high starting current of the motor.

-The output contact of a thermal relays are fixed by a spring, and once activated, in most cases the output continues to be output until the reset button is pressed.
+The output contact of thermal relays are fixed by a spring, and once activated, in most cases the output continues to be output until the reset button is pressed.
 This prevents overloaded equipment from restarting.

 Thermal relays are selected according to the current rating of the motor to be protected.
 There are two types of motor protection elements: instantaneous and time-limited.